 Figure 13.
-Thrust distribution in a rib
+Thrust distribution in a rib.

 Conclusions

-The Terrestrial Laser Scanner’s survey carried out on the monumental complex of the Church of Santa Maria della Libera in Aquino provided a point cloud required to perform a structural modeling of its masonry vaults by the TNA approach.
+The TLS survey carried out on the monumental complex of the Church of Santa Maria della Libera in Aquino provided the point cloud required to perform a structural modelling of the church’s masonry vaults using the TNA approach.

-The geometric and geo-referenced 3D model obtained by processing laser-scanning measurements is a model built on a coherent geometric basis, which contemplates the methodological complexities of the detected object (Figs. 14, 15).
+The geometric and geo-referenced 3D model obtained by processing the laser-scanning measurements presented a model built on a coherent geometric basis, which considers the methodological complexities of the detected object (Figures.
+14, 15).

-The paper shows how interdisciplinarity between a geometric model, built with the innovative techniques typical of the "geomatic" survey, and a structural model can represent an useful support to the structural verification for the safety and conservation of a complex structures, such as those typically belonging to the monumental heritage.
+The paper demonstrated how the interdisciplinarity between a geometric model, built with the innovative techniques typical of the geomatic-type survey, and a structural model, can represent a useful support to the structural verification of the safety and conservation of complex structures, such as those typically pertaining to the field of monumental heritage.

-In the future, within this reference context, the research will address HBIM models, the latter being a semi-automated method that allows one to switch from point cloud to an advanced three-dimensional model, able to contain all the geometrical and mechanical characteristics of the built object
+In future research within this reference context, HBIM models will be addressed, which are part of a semi-automated method that allows for switching from point cloud to an advanced 3D model with the capacity to contain all the geometrical and mechanical characteristics of the built object [14]-[18], [26], [38].

-[ 14-18, 26, 38].